What is Midwest Regional Peer Review?

 - Webcam (Built-in or Plug-in)

 - Microphone (Built-in or Plug-in)

 How often are the peer reviews held?

-Each month, there are twenty-seven Forensic Interview Peer Review sessions, four Medical Peer Review sessions, two SANE Peer Review sessions, and two sessions for Spanish Speaking Forensic Interview Peer Review.
+The Peer Review Program operates on the calendar year, January 1st through December 31st.
+Each month, there are twenty-nine Forensic Interview Peer Review sessions, four Medical Peer Review sessions, two SANE Peer Review sessions, and two sessions for Spanish Speaking Forensic Interview Peer Review.
 Also, we offer three sessions a year on Interviewing Individuals with Disabilities.
 This peer review is specifically designed to have interviews where the individual being interviewed has some type of disability.
 Participants can share and receive feedback regarding language use, advocacy issues and more.
 These sessions will have a moderator who has expertise in working with individuals with disabilities to provide that insight.

 All Medical and SANE Peer Review sessions typically last one hour, while all other sessions last approximately 90 minutes.